evanw/esbuild/README.md

   --metafile=...
-Write metadata about the build to a JSON file --strict                  Transforms handle edge cases but have more overhead --pure=N                  Mark the name N as a pure function for tree shaking
+Write metadata about the build to a JSON file --strict                  Transforms handle edge cases but have more overhead --pure=N                  Mark the name N as a pure function for tree shaking --tsconfig=...
+Use this tsconfig.json file instead of other ones

 Examples:
   # Produces dist/entry_point.js and dist/entry_point.js.map